 If you have any doubt, ask anything to our lawyers here or keep reading for more information:

 Who needs a short-stay business visa?

-Non-EU citizens who want to stay for a maximum of 90 days in Spain.
+Non-EU citizens who want to stay for a maximum of 90 days in Spain, following the 90-day rule.
 Nevertheless, there are some exceptions.
 There are several groups of individuals who don’t need to request this type of visa and can enter the country without it (even though they still need to meet the entry requirements):